-Stop sp_cop.
+1. Stop sp_cop.
 If sp_cop is running, provision will fail.

 NOTE: provision prevents sp_cop from being started while it is running.

-2. Using the command line of the operating system, run provision from the SharePlex variable-data directory with the following syntax:
+2. Using the command line of the operating system, run provision from the SharePlex util sub-directory of productdir with the following syntax:

+'''

 provision -f old_name[:old_ipaddress] -t new_name[:new_ipaddress] [-p port] [-n]

+provision -h <new hostid> [-p <port>] -n

+provision -i [-p <port>]

+'''

-Argument Input -f old_hostname[:old -f is required and represents "from." ipaddress] old_hostname is the old (current) host name. old_IPaddress is the old IP address.
-Use if the IP address cannot be obtained from the network. -t new_hostname[:new ipaddress] -t is required and represents "to." new_hostname is the new host name. new_IPaddress is the new IP address.
-Use if the IP address cannot be obtained from the network. -p port For Windows systems, specifies the port of the SharePlex instance for which provision is being run. -n Runs provision without actually making any changes.
+Argument Input -f old_hostname [:old_ipaddress] -f is required and represents "from." old_hostname is the old (current) host name. old_IPaddress is the old IP address.
+Use if the IP address cannot be obtained from the network. -t new_hostname [:new_ipaddress] -t is required and represents "to." new_hostname is the new host name. new_IPaddress is the new IP address.
+Use if the IP address cannot be obtained from the network. -p port For Windows systems, specifies the port of the SharePlex instance for which provision is being run.
+(You can run the "-p" port provision only on the Windows system.) -n Runs provision without actually making any changes.
 Generates a report on the changes that provision will make.
 IMPORTANT!
-The best practice is to run provision with -n first, to make certain you agree with the potential changes, then run it without -n to make the changes.
+The best practice is to run provision with -n first, to make certain you agree with the potential changes, then run it without -n to make the changes. -h new_hostID -h is required and represents changing host ID or replacing host ID new_hostid is the new IP address -i -i is required and represents host information

+'''

 provision -f oldname -t newname -n

+provision -h newid -n

+provision -i

+'''

 3. View the event log to view every change that was made.
-If the provision run fails or you do not agree with the changes that were made, you can undo them by running the undo_provision script.
-See Undo changes made by provision.
+If the provisio changes that were made, you can undo them by running the undo_pr made by provision. on run fails or you do not agree wi ovision script.
+See Undo change th the Sh narePlex 11.0 Reference Guide 484